tud-hri/joan/docs/modules-datarecorder.md

 ### storing trajectories with the data recoder
-The data recorder can also store trajectories of ego vehicle 1 when carla interface is used.
-These trajectories are for use with the haptic controllers only and should not be used as general logging of an experiment.
-The trajectory saving is a beta feature and you should manually verify that the stored trajectory is actually correct before you use it for anything.
+The data recorder can also store trajectories of ego vehicle 1 for use with the haptic controllers by checking the 'generate trajectory' checkbox.
+These trajectories contain waypoints with position, heading, and velocity information.
+This format is specifically meant for use with controllers, not for general logging.
+You can store the same information in a regular data file by selecting the correct variables.
+If you want to do data analysis, we recommend saving the data in regular files.
+Trajectory saving is a beta feature, you should manually verify that the stored trajectory is actually correct before you use it in a haptic shared controller.
+Using incorrect trajectories for haptic feedback rendering could be dangerous!